iamvery/docs/live_views/_overview.md

 ## Component Messages

-Pakyow UI provides ways to interact with browser components (discussed in the [Pakyow.js Library Docs](/docs/js)).
+Pakyow UI provides ways to interact with browser components.
 Any view methods can be called, which will be performed on the component rendered by the browser.

 ```ruby